NIEM/NIEM.github.io/reference/specifications/ndr/index.md

 - Typically contains data components with relaxed cardinality (0 to unbounded)
 - Made as regular and simple as possible.

-### Extension Schema Document (EXT)
+### EXT

-Extension Schema Documents (EXTs) are NIEM schemas for special-purpose content that is not expected to be reused outside of the specific package in which it is defined.
+**Extension Schema Documents** (EXTs) are NIEM schemas for special-purpose content that is not expected to be reused outside of the specific package in which it is defined.
 EXTs may thus follow a slightly more relaxed syntax, as specified by the NDR.
 IEPD extension schemas are usually EXTs, but may be designated as REFs instead if needed.

 Extension schema documents (EXTs), like reference schema documents (REFs), are a fundamental part of NIEM model design.
 They contain components that use, extend, or limit the components defined in REFs and express additional vocabulary above and beyond the vocabulary available from REFs.